 Formally, the first six months of final thesis work belong to the module Specialization Phase.
-In these six months, a seminar will be given in the Seminar on the Specialization Phase ("Studierendenseminar") in the context of the Scientific Concept Development.
-It should be noted that this seminar must be given in the "Studierendenseminar" that usually takes place during the lecture period on Wednesdays from 16:00-17:30 o'clock.
-After booking a date in the respective Ilias course dates and seminar titles should be sent to Kathi Maurer.
+In these six months, a seminar will be given in the Seminar on the Specialization Phase ("Studierendenseminar", lecture number 4052904 (ST), 4052204 (WT)) in the context of the Scientific Concept Development.
+It should be noted that this seminar must be given in "the seminar on the specialization".
+Please register to the corresponding llias group to receive information on the seminar dates and the booking process.
+The seminar only takes place during the lecture period.

-Important: Please register in the Campus Management System before the seminar on the Specialization Phase.
+Important: Please register in the Campus Management System before the seminar on the Specialization Phase (Examination No. SS: 7800098, WS: 7800070, T-PHYS-111548).
 Formally, this is possible when all of the 4 master modules in meteorology in the Campus Management System have been passed.